This topic is also discussed in my book Christianity 2.0, but there is more that can be said on the subject.

 We speak of what we know, and we testify to what we have seen. (verse 11)

-Based on this, we can conclude that Jesus in verse 13 is speaking in an exaggerated manner.
+Based on this, we can conclude that Jesus in verse 13 is speaking in an exaggerated manner, which he often does.
 He is not saying that no one has ever gone to heaven.
 Rather, he is saying that no earthly teacher can really teach you about the nature of heaven.
 Only Jesus can because he has actually been there.
-Only his testimony is valid.
+Remember that Jesus descended from heaven.
+Therefore, only his testimony is valid.
 Only he can tell us the truth about salvation.

 The idea of the atonement is also contradicted by certain verses in the Bible: